 Gas-powered push lawn mowers are lighter and cheaper than self-propelled models because they do not have a transmission for the wheels.
 Since you become the driving force, handling is one of the most important features for a gas push mower.
 This also means they are best for smaller lawns with few slopes.

-For this update, we saw more positive feedback for the Cub Cadet SC100 11A-A92J710 (Est. $250) push mower than for any other non-self-propelled gas model.
+For this update, we saw more positive feedback for the Cub Cadet SC100 (Est. $250) push mower than for any other non-self-propelled gas model.
 It's the top-rated gas push-mower in one large comparative survey, earning very good ratings across the board for mulching, handling, bagging, side discharging and ease of use.
 It also earns a Best Buy nod.
 Owners like it too, making it one of the highest-rated push mowers we saw across several retail sites.
 At MowersDirect.com, product expert Jose Castellanos, also gives it a Recommended label.
 Highlights he notes include its thermal auto choke system that adjusts with the temperature for easier starting.
 Cub Cadet backs that up with a three-year SureStart guarantee that the mower will start with one or two pulls.

-If that's the case, you can opt for the similar Cub Cadet SC100HW 11A-B92J710 (Est. $280) instead.
+If that's the case, you can opt for the similar Cub Cadet SC100 HW (Est. $280) instead.
 It's the identical model, Mahoney notes, but with bigger rear wheels.
 "This means that it will perform better on uneven terrain, but will be a little more difficult for tight turns," Mahoney says.
 The SC100HW gets lower scores from users, but they seem to be related more to quality control than to performance.
 The SC100HW is also covered by the three year SureStart guarantee, and both models are covered by three year general warranties for residential use.

 Elsewhere in this report: